Azure/autorest.typescript/test/integration/generated/additionalProperties/README.md

-# AdditionalPropertiesClient library for JavaScript
+# AdditionalProperties client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for AdditionalPropertiesClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AdditionalProperties client.

 Test Infrastructure for AutoRest